CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection

-In comparison with transformer-based approaches such as UAV-DETR-R50, which requires 170.0 GFLOPs, CollabOD achieves competitive or superior detection performance with substantially lower computational overhead.
-These results verify that the proposed framework provides strong localization capability while maintaining practical efficiency, which is particularly important for UAV-based deployment scenarios.
+In comparison with transformer-based approaches such as UAV-DETR-R50, which requires 170.0 GFLOPs, CollabOD achieves competitive detection performance with substantially lower computational overhead.
+These results suggest that the proposed framework provides strong localization capability while maintaining practical efficiency, which is particularly important for UAV-based deployment scenarios.

-These results position CollabOD as an efficient yet accurate solution for UAV-based small object detection.
+These results position CollabOD as an efficient and accurate solution for UAV-based small object detection.

 To further validate its effectiveness, we present qualitative comparisons in Fig.~\ref{fig:vis}.
 Even in cluttered scenes with densely distributed small objects, CollabOD maintains concentrated activation responses and stable localization, producing fewer missed detections and more precise bounding boxes.